YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 	func (buffer *BufferT) LenAlloc(tptoken uint64,
 		errstr *BufferT) (uint32, error)

-- If the :code:`C.ydb_buffer_t` structure referenced by :code:`cbuft`
-  has not yet been allocated, return the STRUCTNOTALLOCD error.
+- If the underlying structures have not yet been allocated, return the STRUCTNOTALLOCD error.
 - Otherwise, return the :code:`len_alloc` field of the :code:`C.ydb_buffer_t` structure referenced by :code:`cbuft`.